Neutron to become the default and standard NaaS

 I'm involved in the following OpenStack projects: Nova,Horizon,Quantum,Ceilometer,Heat,Ironic,Openstack-ci,Openstack-manuals,Deployment,DevStack

-My relationship to OpenStack is as a user and operator.
-My professional career goal is to help the community to make OpenStack a production ready platform that provides scalable and updatable code for users with hybrid requirements in terms of security, operations and performance.
+My relationship to OpenStack is as user and operator.
+My professional career goal is to help the community to make OpenStack a production ready platform that provides scalable and reliable code for users with hybrid requirements in terms of security, operations and performance.

-One of my biggest contributions to OpenStack’s success has been the work that I have done as a part of the Neutron Core team from 2012 to Liberty release.
+I am promoting changes to the OpenStack bylaws in order to make the User Committee equivalent to the Technical one.
+I believe this is an important achivement towards having a more balanced and healthy community from both sides, developers and users (app, operations, users).
+Another terrific contribution to OpenStack’s success has been the work that I have done as a part of the Neutron Core team from 2012.
 Making Neutron a successful bug-free and HA project has changed drastically the number of features that Operators can provide to their cloud tenants.

 Since college I have been member of the student board helping to driving the students concerns to the management team in order to increase the engagement of the student in the extra-scholar activities.